Link-/gh-stars/README.md

   -u, --user <handle>
     Any GitHub handle.
 Example: link-

-  -c, --cache-dir <directory>
+  -c, --cache-file <file path>
-    Directory you want to store the cache file in.
-Example: /tmp/.cache
+    File you want to store the cache file in.
+If not provided, the tool will generate one in $TMPDIR

   -f, --find <keyword>
     The keyword you want to search for.
 Example: es6